 This page describes a database of solar panel costs that is used from the PVINSIGHTS website.
-You can use the code in the database to continually update the data and evaluate current prices.
-The database demonstrates a dramatic decline in the cost of solar modules.
+You can use the code in the database to continually update the data and evaluate current prices by downloading the latest prices.
+Unlike other databases where I demonstrate how to download prices, in this file the older data is maintained so that you can see the history.
+If you want the latest download, you can contact me and ask for the resource library.
+The solar panel price database demonstrates a dramatic decline in the cost of solar modules.
 The solar price database also demonstrates how you can scrape data and create a time series database by re-uploading data at periodic times.
 The solar cost database that you can update is available for download by clicking on the button below.
 After opening the excel file you can click on a couple of buttons and update the database as describe below.
 Because of the manner in which downloads from different dates are retained, you have to also re-format the database.
 If you need a database with some of the data filled in, send me an e-mail at firstname.lastname@example.org.

 There are a lot of solar pages related to the files and the methods described below.